digital-asset/docs.daml.com/docs/2.7.1/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/use-cases.rst

 Connect a new participant node
 ==============================

-We expect the domain to run in permissioned mode with allow-listing [#f2]_ enabled to only include participant nodes whose identities have been registered with the domain manager.
+We expect the sync domain to run in permissioned mode with allow-listing [#f2]_ enabled to only include participant nodes whose identities have been registered with the sync domain manager.
 This involves a data exchange between the distributed application provider and the distributed application user.

-The distributed application provider communicates specific information to a new distributed application user so that the user's participant node can join the application's domain.
+The distributed application provider communicates specific information to a new distributed application user so that the user's participant node can join the application's sync domain.
 The figure below illustrates this exchange, with **Bob** as the application provider and **Alice** as the new application user.

 .. https://lucid.app/lucidchart/d3a7916c-acaa-419d-b7ef-9fcaaa040447/edit?invitationId=inv_b7a43920-f4af-4da9-88fc-5985f8083c95&page=0_0#
 .. image:: use-cases-4.png